PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 You don’t need to select those individual items to move, selecting the bin in the menu above will move the bin and everything it contains.

 Right!
-One we “space” back out we need to hit “F9” to get back to the game, confirming our move orders.
-From here the trade depot is still selected so lets take the chance to hit “r” which cycles the trader status.
-It now says “Trader requested at depot”, which is what we’re aiming for.
+Once we :kbd:`Esc` back out our dwarves will start moving the trade goods we ordered.
+From here the trade depot is still selected so lets take the chance to hit :kbd:`r` which cycles the trader status.
+It now says :guilabel:`Trader requested at depot`, which is what we’re aiming for.
 The trader should now consider heading up to talk to the traders.